bigbighero/get_next_line/README.md

 External functs.	read, malloc, free

-Description: Write your own library: a collection of functions that will be a useful tool for your cursus.
+Description: 		Write a function that returns a line read from a file descriptor

 42 Sao Paulo